Anna Mary Howitt

-Anna Mary Howitt, Mrs Watts (15 January 1824 – 23 July 1884) was an English Pre-Raphaelite professional (history) painter, professional writer, women's rights activist and spiritualist.
+Anna Mary Howitt, Mrs Howitt-Watts (15 January 1824 – 23 July 1884) was an English Pre-Raphaelite professional (history) painter, professional writer, women's rights activist and spiritualist.
 Following a health crisis in 1856, she exhibited rarely as a painter, but continued to work as a professional writer.
 She became a pioneering drawing medium.
 It is likely the term "automatic drawing" originated with her.
 As a member of the married women's property committee she initiated the women's rights movement in the UK.